-Artists, art directors, and publishers who wish to receive a Call For Entries poster can either send their name and mailing address to: Spectrum Fantastic Art, P.O.
-Box 54044, San Jose, CA 95154, or they may use the contact form provided on the website.
+Artists, art directors, and publishers who wish to receive a Call For Entries poster can either send their name and mailing address to: Spectrum Fantastic Art, 2871 Mission Street, Santa Cruz, CA 95060, U.S.A., or they may use the contact form provided on the website.

 Posters are mailed out beginning in October each year; we stop mailing posters for a given competition approximately a week before the deadline for entries (or when our supply of posters is exhausted).
 Requests that arrive after the close of a given competition are added to the mailing list for the following competition.

 Remember to update us with your new address when you move if you want to continue to receive the poster!